GospelSounders/adventhymnals/content/02.christ-in-song/02.001-100/06.051-060/01.I-Surrender-All/docs.md

 ---
+title: |
-title: 51.
-I Surrender All
+    051. I Surrender All - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 051.
+I Surrender All.
+All to Jesus I surrender, All to Him I freely give; I will ever love and trust Him, In His presence daily live; Chorus: I surrender all, I surrender all; All to Thee, my blessed Saviour, I surrender all.
+    keywords:  |
-    keywords: Christ in Song, I Surrender All, All to Jesus I surrender, I surrender all
+        Christ in Song, adventhymnals, advent hymnals, I Surrender All, All to Jesus I surrender.
+I surrender all,
     author: Brian Onang'o
 ---

+#### Advent Hymnals
-## 51. I SURRENDER ALL
+## 051. I SURRENDER ALL
+####  Christ in Song,

 ```txt
 1.